10th kyu / no rank, Ju kyu

 As you can see in the diagram below, there is rank called Shodan Ho which means "Probationary".

 One must wear a probationary blackbelt for one year before given an offical black belt.

 All Kyu testing takes place in the Michigan Dojo under state representative Anthony Sorrentino.
 All Kyu certificates of proficiency come from the California Headquarters and are signed and dated by Shihan Fumio Demura.
-All Dan testing is conducted by Shihan Fumio Demura in February in the California Headquarters or in August in the Michigan Dojo.
+All Dan testing is conducted by Shihan Fumio Demura in February in the California Headquarters or in Michigan during Shihan Demura's visit.